QubitProducts/dubber/README.md

 [github.com/miekg](https://godoc.org/github.com/miekg).

-The resulting zone file is then passed to DNS provisioners (currently route53, gcloud DNS coming soon), which reconcile the provided zone content with the running zone.
+The resulting zone file is then passed to DNS provisioners (currently route53 and gcloud DNS), which reconcile the provided zone content with the running zone.

 Template can use the comments on a DNS record to pass hints to the